 Multicert requires the Subscriber to use the same authentication details which they used in the original purchase of the certificate.

 3.3.2 Identification and Authentication for Re-Key after Revocation

-All requests after a revocation are treated like new issuances for certificates issued under this policy, subject to the same initial validation process.
+All requests after a revocation are treated like new issuances for certificates, subject to the same initial validation process.

 3.4 Identification and Authentication for Revocation Request